The battle to prevent another Jan. 6 features a new weapon: The algorithm

 But the FBI and the Department of Homeland Security — two agencies central to domestic terrorism — have shown fewer signs of adopting these models.

-Advocates say this would be a mistake.
-“It’s not perfect and it can be expensive,” said Peacetech’s Himelfarb.
+Advocates say this reluctance is a mistake.
+“It’s not perfect, and it can be expensive,” said PeaceTech’s Himelfarb.
 “But there’s enormous unrealized potential to use data for early warning and action.
 I don’t think these tools are just optional anymore.”